-- OBS Studio: OBS Studio is considered to be the "gold standard" for streaming video to Youtube or Twitch.
-We used OBS Studio to test the cameras and their abilities. - NOOBS: We used NOOBS for the Raspberry Pi operating system. - NodeJS: We used, and are still using, NodeJS for the server side technology. - Cameras' SDK & APIs: Many of the cameras that we've worked with have SDKs or APIs available for development purposes.
-We've been using the ones available to us for the testing phase of the development process. - MySQL Database: We are using a provided Iowa State MySQL Database to help test some of our data management technology.
+- NodeJS: We used, and are still using, NodeJS for the server side technology. - ReactJS: A Javascript framework for frontend development. - FFmpeg: Used to transcode from RTSP stream to RTMP stream. - Pusher: WebSocket service that we use to interface between the Admin Portal and the camera controller. - Cameras' SDK & APIs: Many of the cameras that we've worked with have SDKs or APIs available for development purposes.
+We've been using the ones available to us for the testing phase of the development process. - MySQL Database: We will be using a Relational Database to for storing all persistent information regarding the application.
+In addition, with Sequelize, we have migrations that we can quickly run on any Server hosting our Database.